Where to Aim when Hog Hunting

 The best place to aim when hog hunting is for the heart, but the strategy behind an effective shot depends on the equipment you are using.
 The protective shield on a hog is located on the front shoulders, and can interfere with proper shot placement.
 A well-implemented strategy when aiming for your next wild hog can make the difference in a clean kill and a wounded pig.

 During the heat of hunting season, hogs are more active at night in comparison to daytime hunting.
 This is primarily due to the pressure put on them by hunters, as well as the need for them to continuously search for food.
-Increase your chances of hunting hogs with some of the best hog hunting lights.

 Why does proper Aim matter?